Amazeryogo/surf-exel/README.md

 It prints the contents of a file and breaks.

+## When you give the mode ov

+Destroys the contents of a file

 ## How do I run Surf-exel?
 ### To use surf-exel , you need python 3.7 and above , and some terminal experience